findlayvaux/geck0x-blog/site/content/posts/what-is-ethereum-beginner-friendly-guide.md

 Ethereum is wonderfully nerdy stuff.
 But that also makes it a bit tougher to use if you're new to this.
 The good news is that the Based devs are working to make it easier to for all of us, abstracting all the geeky code stuff and giving users a simpler interface for powerful dApps.
 Point.
 Click.
 Done.

 Case in point: [Token Bundles on Lumpy Labs](https://lumpylabs.com/bundles).
 Buy up to five tokens in a few clicks.
-All that shizzle would take a few days to track down and buy without this cool tool.
+Finding the right contract addys, dodging dodgy pools, and getting the best prices would take a few days without this cool tool.

 ![lumpy labs bundles](/img/lumpy-labs-bundles.png "lumpy labs bundles")